 Just up the road was a bar and restaurant where we were able to have a nice cold beer (and for me a portion of fries) with a very good spot to take a picture of the bridge, all for €5 including the tip, compared with the greedy Muslims down the road at €20 for two.

 We then had a good look around before making our way back for a bite to eat.
 On the way we came across what I called the 1993 cemetery.
-At first we thought there was just one line of graves from the Balkan war, then realised all of the graves were from 1993.
+At first we thought there was just one line of graves from the Balkans War, then realised all of the graves were from 1993.
 Clearly this was a graveyard dedicated to those in the town who died in the conflict.
-It was impossible to decipher the inscriptions on the headstones but I think one of them said something like 'Lying here has cured my claustrophobia'.
+It was impossible to decipher the inscriptions on the headstones but I think one of them said something like 'Being down here has cured my claustrophobia'.

 Our evening meal was a ham and cheese salad and a glass of wine.

 Whilst on our shopping trip to Itea in Greece on the bus we bought two five litre boxes of wine.
 A rosé and a red.
 The red is ok, it kind of grows on you, but the rosé is gross.
 Really sweet, it actually tastes of honey, and I wouldn't be at all surprised to find out they'd blended a red and white, and then added dollops of Greek honey.
 I can't drink the stuff, so it must be bad.
 In fact it's more unpalatable than some of the cheap brands we bought in Spain, and to be fair to the Spanish I mean CHEAP.
 I think whilst there we were only one step away from drinking ‘meths’.